Los Alamos National Laboratory High Energy Nuclear Physics Postdoc in Los Alamos, New Mexico

 What You Need

 Minimum Job Requirements:

--experience with data analysis tools typically used for nuclear and particle physics
+experience with data analysis tools and techniques used in nuclear and particle physics

-paper publication record in high energy nuclear physics or particle physics
+a publication record that includes individual contributions to high energy nuclear physics or particle physics experiments

-Education: The applicant is required to have a Ph.D. in high-energy particle or nuclear physics within the past five years, or soon to be completed.
+Education: The applicant is required to have received a PhD (or equivalent) in high-energy particle or nuclear physics within the past five years, or to soon complete this course of study.